Joey Wendle Preview, Player Props: Marlins vs. Nationals

 Nationals Pitching Rankings

-- Nationals pitchers combine to give up the most home runs in baseball (202 total, 1.5 per game).
+- Nationals pitchers combine to give up 204 total home runs at a rate of 1.5 per game (most in baseball).

-- In his last appearance on Friday, the righty threw six scoreless innings against the Miami Marlins while surrendering two hits.
+- The right-hander's most recent time out came on Saturday against the Miami Marlins, when he went six innings, surrendering one earned run while allowing four hits.

-- The 25-year-old has an ERA of 5.25, with 7.5 strikeouts per nine innings, in six games this season.
-Opponents are batting .182 against him.
+- In 20 games this season, the 26-year-old has put up an ERA of 4.38, with 7.4 strikeouts per nine innings.
+Opponents are batting .256 against him.

 © 2023 Data Skrive.
 All rights reserved.